fachwerk-dev/lib/docs/utils/transform/rotate.md

 In SVG, rotation origin is at `0,0` coordinates by default.

-To rotate around the centre of the object, you will need to add following properties to the element:
+To rotate around the center of the object, add the following properties to the element:

 ```
 <rect